-Victoria Chase sat with deliberate poise at her desk, her body language crafted just so to gain the maximum amount of impact from the current object of her attention: Mark Jefferson, famed photographer and current lecturer of her photography class.
+Victoria Chase sat with deliberate poise at her desk, her body language crafted just so to give the maximum amount of impact to the current object of her attention: Mark Jefferson, famed photographer and current lecturer of her photography class.
 A lecturer who had seemed, so far, annoyingly oblivious to her efforts in gaining additional credit.
 What was worse, was that the one person who she knew could rival her skill at photography seemed to get the attention that she deserved to have.

 Max fucking Caulfield.
 Shy, quiet, talented, cute fucking Max fucking Caulfield.

-Victoria did her best to maintain her focus forwards and not sneak a glance across the classroom at her rival; something she disturbingly felt she had been doing far too much of at late.
+Victoria did her best to maintain her focus forwards and not sneak a glance across the classroom at her rival; something she felt she had disturbingly been doing far too much of at late.
 She made sure to answer the questions Jefferson was posing to the class; if anyone else had done this in another subject she would have been the first to abuse them as a geek or kiss-ass.
 But here: this was her domain, and no-one was going to take that away from her.